Warbo/writing/Bucketing/notes.md

  - If we're willing to make more assumptions, a proportional hazards model (e.g.
    Cox) or accelerated failure time model might be more powerful, if needed.

+Each of these models uses a different assumption:

+ - Cox is "proportional hazards" meaning that the probability P(N) of size N halting each second is x*P(N+1) for some parameter x.
+This is similar to having a shorter half-life, but other distributions can be used besides exponential decay.

+ - In an "accelerated failure" model, the parameter scales the time variable.
+   For example the hazard or survival N(t) of size N at time t is (N+1)(x*t), i.e. it's as if smaller sizes are following the same curve but faster (squashed along the time axis).

+From looking at our survival plots, neither of these seem to fit our case very well.
+Instead, every size has a sharp drop-off at the start, leaving a roughly flat tail; the height of this tail varies with size (tending to get higher as the sample size increases).

+How about we plot the proportion of timeouts per size?

 Plot median time for different sizes, e.g. 1, 5, 10, 15, 20, with confidence
 intervals (use lifelines library)